Facebook's Split Test Feature: How to Get Started & Best Practices

 Finalize Your Split Test

-To finish your split test creation scroll down to the budget and schedule section.
+Scroll to the Budget and Schedule section to finish creating your split test.
 Facebook lets you choose how much budget each ad set gets.
 The default is a 50/50 split but if you click on Even Split, you can change allocate funds how you see best.

-Keep in mind that you have to spend at least $14 and run your test for 3 to 14 days.
-We would recommend picking a budget that will get you at least 100 clicks in each ad set and run your test for at least fourteen days.
-That way, you’ll have a good shot at getting useful data from your test.
+For statistically significant results, you'll have to spend at least $14 and run your test for 3 to 14 days.
+We recommend a budget that will get you at least 100 clicks in each ad set and running your test for at least 14 days.
+That will give you the best shot at getting useful data from your test.

-Bam!
-You now know how to leverage this awesome feature!
-Now get out there and start testing.
-What do you guys think about this feature?
-Comment below and let us know!
+Guess what?
+Now you know how to leverage this awesome feature!
+So get out there and start testing.